11 things which could impact your car insurance

 4. Using a middleperson

-The only way to get a legitimate quote with us is via our website, a comparison site or the phone.
+The only way to get a legitimate quote with us is via our website, a comparison site or over the phone.

 We don’t use insurance brokers.
 Read here to see why we avoid using them.